 A clock overhaul consists of the total dismantling of the movement, inspection of every pivot and every bushing hole to determine the best coarse of action with the repair process.
 Sometimes with broken mainsprings there is damage to the wheel train on the pinions and pivots, all this is looked over with magnification.
 Then we manually clean the clock parts with cotton cloth and pegwood to be sure we get off all the old oil that has solidified and became an abrasive rather than a lubricant.
 This tedious process is then followed by pivot polishing and rebushing, where it is required.
 After all this, its time for the ultrasonic cleaning machine with the clock cleaning solution.
 Then rinsing is required followed by the drying process.
 Then comes the rebuilding of the clock movement piece by piece and then testing for a week.
 If it fails the testing, all this is done again if needed.

 Battery operated clock repairs are welcome but we would have to have the clock here to quote you a price.
 We can also do conversions from mechanical or electric movements to quartz battery operated.
-To quote a price for this, we would need some pic emailed or have the clock to see it.
+Again we would have to have the clock to quote.

-Cuckoo clocks - send the cuckoo house and pendulum only, no top dressing decoration or weights.
+Cuckoo clocks - send the cuckoo house and pendulum and weight.

 Please include a note saying what gram amount is stamped on the weights only as we have weights here at the shop.